dataloop-ai-apps/document-preprocessing/modules/txt/chunking/README.md

 # Chunks Cleaner and Extractor Apps

-This repository contains two apps designed to preprocess and manage text data in Dataloop.
+This service contains two apps designed to preprocess and manage text data in Dataloop.

 ## Chunks Cleaner